egt7347/EnvironmentalGenomicsFinalProject/scripts/README.md

 # README.md `scripts`

-This folder might contain the code you write to conduct your analysis or workflow.
+This folder contains the code you write to conduct the analysis and workflow.

-There are many ways to organise a folder like this, for example by analysis type, or by the kind of data being analysed by the script.
+QIIME2Analysis contains the code for downloading sequence reads from NCBI's SRA database and the initial cleaning a demultiplexing steps.
+RAnalysis contains the code for running all statistical analyses in R.